 Wyoming Military Related License Plates

 The vehicle must be titled in the name of the veteran or the veteran may have joint ownership with a member of the immediate family.
 All special license plates are issued and renewed at the County Treasurer’s Office.
-All applicants for military-related license plates must be Wyoming residents and meet the eligibility criteria as prescribed by Wyoming statute.
-Application, registration and plate fees can be obtained from the local County Treasurer’s Office.
+All applicants for military-related license plates must be Wyoming residents and meet the eligibility criteria as prescribed by the Wyoming statute.
+Application, registration, and plate fees can be obtained from the local County Treasurer’s Office.